fathym-it/docs/docs/introduction/design-principals.md

 - :white_check_mark: You want to provide feedback towards the framework
 - :white_check_mark: You are curious about what comes next as a Fathym Framework user
 - :white_check_mark: You want a starting point of best-practices to accelerate adoption and usage of technology
-- :white_check_mark: You want to ease the pain of migration in future
+- :white_check_mark: You want to ease the pain of migration in the future

 **Do not use this if:**